S3-individueel/portfolio/README.md

 ## 3 Agile method

-You choose and implement the most suitable agile software development method for your software project.
+You can implement the software process for your project according to a given agile software development method.

 Clarification:

-Choose: You are aware of the most popular agile methods and their underlying agile principles.
-Your choice of a method is motivated and based on well-defined selection criteria and context analyses.
+Agile method: You are aware of most popular agile methods and their underlying agile principles.
+You are able to implement the process of your software project according to a chosen methodology.

 ### how I plan to show this learning outcome in my project: